MickMacLean/mickmaclean.github.io/bts_database.md

  The overall focus of this data is with respect to the songs themselves, and as a result I have focused the structure of this database around the songs.
 This results in a lot of intermediary tables due to every category of data being a many to many relationship of each category to the songs.
 I am currently testing this structure with a small portion of the data
  <img src="images/btsdata_schema.png" width=300>

+This project is in its early stages of development.

+### The Data
 Much of this data must be collected manually as there is no central site which contains all of the data to be included.
 Data currently taken from Korea Music Copyright Assosiation (KOMCA), Genius, Hypable, and the official Spotify and YouTube of the band.
 Example dataset with information; one album of information is displayed below.

-This project is in its early stages of development.

-### The Data
 The data to be included for each song is as follows:
-  - Song title, English and Korean/Japanese
-  - Release date
-  - Album(s) on which it is included
-  - Writers
-  - Producers
-  - Choreographers
-  - Singers
-  - Genre
-  - Themes
-  - Remixes
-  - Awards, nominated and received
-  - Performances, where and when
-  - Streams, first week and current
-  - Music video

 #### Songs
 many songs have multiple titles depending on the language and translation chosen eg Baepsae can be called crow tit, try hard, silver spoon etc.